roboticafacil/facilino_ota/README.md

 Requirements
 ------------

-In order to Facilino to execute sketches, install Arduino IDE >= 1.6.
+In order to use Facilino OTA, you must use Facilino OTA Server to be able to compile code via USB or OTA (WiFi).

 Releases